Skip to main content

 Fraternities and sororities are recognized by SUNY Cortland through the Campus Activities and Corey Union Office.
 Recognition allows chapters to have a relationship with the university along with active membership and involvement in the Greek system and its governing boards.
 In order to be recognized by SUNY Cortland, all fraternities and/or sororities must be associated with a National fraternal organization.
 Local sorority Nu Sigma Chi was grandfathered in when this requirement was put in place.

-Read the "Underground Groups" tab to learn more about others that may call themselves a fraternity but in reality are not and have no connection to the national organization of the same name.
-And remember: Theta Chi may still have a connection to their national organization but they are nor recognized by the university.
-They did not complete the required continued recognition packet this past September and had no one willing to step up and hold office.
+Theta Chi may still have a connection to their national organization but they are not recognized by the university.
+They did not complete the required continued recognition packet this past September and had no one willing to step up and hold office when contacted by SUNY Cortland's Greek Advisor.
 The chapter was sanctioned by the university over Summer 2025 and is not allowed to take new members for at least the next 2 semesters.
+Reference the "Hazing Information" tab and read the university's December 2025 Campus Hazing Transparency Report to learn more.

 Academic Eligibility Requirements (some)